Root Canal Therapy

 How is a Root Canal Performed?

-Root canal therapy typically involves two or more visits to your dental office.
+Root canal therapy typically involves two or more visits to your dental clinic.
 The root canal begins with the dentist making a small opening in the crown of the tooth.
 Very small tools allow the dentist to clean and remove the pulp from the pulp chamber and root canals of the tooth.
 After everything is removed, the dentist will fill the space with a rubbery material called gutta-percha.
 This is placed into the space with adhesive cement in order to ensure the space is filled.
 In cases where the remaining tooth is not structurally stable enough to support a crown, a metal post may be placed inside the tooth in order to provide the necessary stability.

 Once complete, your Calgary dentist will place a temporary filling in the tooth until the crown can be applied.
 At the second appointment, the temporary filling is removed, and a crown is cemented onto the tooth.